waffleio/waffleio-gh-actions/README.md

 * 📣 [New Issue Comment action](/action-newissuecomment) - an action that thanks contributors for creating a new issue and provide a link to your repo's CONTRIBUTING.md guidelines.
 * ✅ [Issue Checklist Checker action](/action-checklistchecker) - an action that labels issues with incomplete checklists and enforces complete checklists to close issue.
 * 💬 [Commit Issue Commenter action](/action-commitissuecommenter) - an action that adds comments to an issue from commit messages.
+* 🏷 [Bulk Labels](/action-bulklabels) - an action that adds multiple labels to an issue from the issue's description when creating an issue.
+Useful when creating a lot of issues, especially children of Epics.

 ## Create Your Own GitHub Action